 Miriam Ticktin is Associate Professor of Anthropology at The New School for Social Research and Eugene Lang College.
 Her work explores the category of humanity, and the politics of who and what it includes and excludes.
 She is the author of Casualties of Care: Immigration and the Politics of Immigration and Humanitarianism in France (UC Press, 2011), co-editor of In the Name of Humanity: the Government of Threat and Care (with Ilana Feldman, Duke UP 2010), and a founding co-editor of the journal Humanity: An International Journal of Human Rights, Humanitarianism and Development.
 You can see more of her work HERE.

-Rafi Youatt is Assistant Professor of Politics at The New School for Social Research and Eugene Lang College.
+Rafi Youatt is Associate Professor of Politics at The New School for Social Research and Eugene Lang College and chair of undergraduate Environmental Studies.
 His work explores the multiple ways that politics works across, through, and in spite of species differences.
 His first book, Counting Species examined the politics of global biodiversity and the changing modes of environmental governance that have worked in its name.
+His current project explores the intersection of interspecies relations and international relations in American borderlands.
 Some of his published work can be found HERE.